fanquake/autotools/README.md

-# Basic Autotools
+# Autotools

-The purpose of this project is to demo some basic  auttools usage with modern c++ code.
+Demo some autotools usage with modern C++ code.

 A lot of what's done here is based off of the [Bitcoin Core](https://github.com/bitcoin/bitcoin) build system.